Zookeeper and Animal Trainer

 What are the biggest and smallest animals you have handled?
 Pound for pound which was the most trouble/time consuming?

-Asked by MrDuck about 12 years ago
+Asked by MrDuck over 12 years ago

 I love this question!
 The biggest animal I have worked with is a 1,600 pound, seven-foot tall male Bactrian camel named Knobby.
 The smallest is probably a 110 gram, nine-inch tall male boreal owl named Mouse.
 Pound for pound, the camel definitely wins.
 However, I have worked with many high-maintenance little guys, including a snowy owl named Freya, a raccoon named Max and a muskrat named Critter.
 Although they were all fairly small, they still required a LOT of my mental energy!